abhyanth-learner/admin-dashboard/README.md

 # React Admin Dashboard

 A modern, fully responsive admin dashboard built with React and Tailwind CSS.
 Perfect for business intelligence, analytics, and data management applications.
+FrontEnd Application only backend can be added to it for customized graphs and stats these are hardcoded

 ![React](https://img.shields.io/badge/react-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB)
 ![Tailwind CSS](https://img.shields.io/badge/tailwindcss-%2338B2AC.svg?style=for-the-badge&logo=tailwind-css&logoColor=white)